 - All unrighteousness is sin, and there is sin that doesn’t lead to death.

 - We *know that every man who has been born from God doesn’t continually sin, but the One who was born from God keeps him, and the evil one doesn’t touch him.

 - We *know that we are from God, and the whole world lies in the evil one’s power.

-- We *know that the Son of God is present, and has given us understanding so we might know Him who is true, and we are in the true One, in His Son Jesus the Anointed.
+- And we *know that the Son of God is present and has given us understanding so we might know Him who is true, and we are in the true One, in His Son Jesus the Anointed.
 He is the true God and the life of ages.

 - Little children, guard yourselves from idols.
 [Amen]

 Next: The Book of 2 John